 Responsible travel tip: Polluted air is a terrible issue in Bangkok that badly affects the population.
 As a visitor, you can make choices that won’t add more pollution to the city.
 Taxis are cheap and can be seen as the best option to go from point A to B. But there are many traffic jams so taking public transport can – in addition to limiting your footprint – make you save time.

-Is it worth spending four days in Bangkok?
+Is four days enough for Bangkok?

 I was surprised by how much I enjoyed staying for four days in Bangkok.
 The city was very polluted when I visited (it’s apparently often the case early in the year), so I enjoyed going out on a couple of day trips to see another facet of the country.
 But I was coming back to Bangkok at the end of every day.
 And it was great to still find things to do in Bangkok in the late afternoon and evening.